 Subscription monies received from investors of all of the Sub-Funds shall be lodged into an Umbrella Cash Account designated in different currencies in the name of the Fund.
 Pending payment to the relevant Shareholders, dividend payments shall also be paid into an Umbrella Cash Account designated in different currencies in the name of the Fund.
 All subscriptions, redemptions or dividends payable to or from the relevant Sub-Fund will be channelled and managed through such Umbrella Cash Account and no such accounts shall be operated at the level of each individual Sub-Fund.
-However the Fund will ensure that the amounts within an Umbrella Cash Account whether positive or negative can be attributed to the relevant Sub-Fund in order to comply with the requirement as set out in the Memorandum that the assets and liabilities of each Sub-Fund in which all transactions relevant to a Sub-Fund are recorded.
+However the Fund will ensure that the amounts within an Umbrella Cash Account whether positive or negative can be attributed to the relevant Sub-Fund in order to comply with the requirement as set out in the Memorandum that the assets and liabilities of each Sub-Fund are kept separate from all other Sub-Funds and that separate books and records are maintained for each Sub-Fund in which all transactions relevant to a Sub-Fund are recorded.

-B. How to Subscribe
+How to Subscribe